Meaning System Science

 1. Canonical Definition

-Meaning System Science (MSS) is the scientific study of how meaning behaves as a structural, proportional, and thermodynamic system.
+Meaning System Science (MSS) is the scientific study of the conditions under which binding meaning production remains reliable within and across meaning systems.

-MSS defines the variable architecture of Truth Fidelity (T), Signal Alignment (P), Structural Coherence (C), Drift (D), and Affective Regulation (A), and specifies how proportional relationships among these variables condition interpretive reliability across interpreters, environments, and time.
+MSS does not define the content of meaning.
+It defines the variable architecture of Truth Fidelity (T), Signal Alignment (P), Structural Coherence (C), Drift (D), and Affective Regulation (A), and specifies how proportional relationships among these variables condition whether meaning remains interpretable, correctable, and action-relevant across interpreters, environments, and time.

 2. Featured Lineage